shafaaf/Social-Media-App/README.md

 https://github.com/hidjou/classsed-react-firebase-client

-## TODO: Start of #11 Like, Unlike and Delete Scream
+## TODO: Start of #12 Create and Get Notifications

 TODOs:
 Remove user handle concept and use uuid